openmeteo/pthelma/doc/bitia.rst

    by :confval:`mask`. ``bitia`` will transform the co-ordinates of the stations to that CRS before performing the integration.

-.. confval:: cache_dir

-   The directory in which data downloaded from Enhydris will be cached.
-This is time series data plus some minor information such as the location of the stations to which these measurements refer and the time series step.

 .. confval:: output_dir
              filename_prefix